lee-orr/dexterous_developer/README.md

 - Run systems after hot-reload
 - Create functions to set up & tear down upon either entering/exiting a state or on hot reload
 - Only includes any hot reload capacity in your build when you explicitly enable it - such as by using the CLI launcher
-- Cross-platform/cross-device hot reload - run a "hot reload server" on a development environment, and execute the application elsewhere.
+- ~~Cross-platform/cross-device hot reload - run a "hot reload server" on a development environment, and execute the application elsewhere.
 For best results, the dev environment should be a linux device or a Linux-based development container, but it can be configured to work directly on windows or mac as well - albeit less reliably.
-Support for cross-compilation directly on windows/mac is not a priority, since those can always be set up to host a docker-in-docker environment with linux, which is confirmed to work.
+Support for cross-compilation directly on windows/mac is not a priority, since those can always be set up to host a docker-in-docker environment with linux, which is confirmed to work.~~ **This Feature Is Currently Not Tested/Fully Supported.
+It Will Be Returned In The Future**

 ## Known issues